 SCHOOL CURRICULUM COOKERY COURSES

 Our bespoke space, with height-adjustable workstations, is designed for classes of up to 30 pupils.
-Our Chef Educators are trained to teach children, aged 5-14, a full cookery education according to the National Curriculum.
+Our Chef Educators are trained to teach children, from 5 and above, a full cookery education according to the National Curriculum.
 We offer half or full-day courses.

 Our cookery curriculum is divided by the Key Stage groups and covers a full range of basic cookery skills – from preparing vegetables, making soup and bread, learning about meat.
 We include health and safety, knife skills and knife safety, plus we can teach to cook over fire.